-In the chart I have also made a second version of this chart where I included the projections for the 21st century.
-The UN – which has a very good track record for its past demographic projections – expects global fertility to fall further in most countries so that the global fertility rate rate will be just below 2 children per woman by the end of the century.
+I have also made a second version of this chart where I included the projections for the 21st century.
+The UN expects global fertility to fall further in most countries so that the global fertility rate rate will be just below 2 children per woman by the end of the century.

 # World population by level of fertility over time, 1950-2010

 The map shows the total fertility rate from the 1950s to 2015.
 Press play to see how fertility changed since the 1950s.

 # Total Fertility Rate around the world over the last two centuries

 The following map shows the Total Fertility Rate dataset published by Gapminder.org.
 It includes estimates for all countries over the last 200 years and includes projections from the UN until the end of the century.